objcio/articles/2014-07-08-sandbox-scripting.md

 		}
 	}

 An instance of `NSAppleScript` is created using a URL from the application bundle.
-That script, in turn, is used with the "chockify" event descriptor created above.
+That script, in turn, is used with the chockify event descriptor created above.
 If everything goes according to plan, you end up with another event descriptor.
 If not, you get a dictionary back that contains information describing what went wrong.
 Although the pattern is similar to many other Foundation classes, the error _is not_ an instance of `NSError`.

 All that's left to do now is extract the information you want from the descriptor: